Research Co-ordinator and Site Manager EPIC Norfolk

 Current work and interests

-Nichola is the Research Co-ordinator and Site Manager (currently on secondment to the MRC Epidemiology Unit) managing the EPIC-Norfolk fourth health check activities in Norfolk.
+Nichola was the Research Co-ordinator and Site Manager managing the EPIC-Norfolk fourth health check activities in Norfolk.

 - Member of the EPIC-Norfolk senior management research steering committee.